fishcus/KAP-manual/en/model/cube/cube_suggestion.en.md

 ## Cube Optimizer

-Start from V2.5, this product provides a *multi-preference based Cube Optimizer* to suggest cube designs, which helps reduce cube expansion and improve *Query/Build* performance.
+Start from V2.5, Kyligence Enterprise provides a *multi-preference based Cube Optimizer* to suggest cube designs, which helps reduce cube expansion and improve *Query/Build* performance.

 In the second step of Cube creation, you may find this function.

 ![](images/Cube_optimizer/updated_en_0.png)

 ### Introduction

-According to the best pratices of Cube tuning, Optimizer analyzes statistics of source data and SQL patterns, and suggests a optimized Cube design, which includes:
+According to the best practices of Cube tuning, optimizer analyzes statistics of source data and SQL patterns, and suggests a optimized Cube design, which includes:

 ![](images/Cube_optimizer/updated_en_2.png)